 After stats, heroes can be broken down further.
 For instance, sticking with Strength heroes for examples, Jereziah is a strength hero and so is Pebbles.
 So they both fill the same role, right?
 No. Jeraziah is generally played as a support healer whereas Pebbles is played more burst damage dealer.
 This is because of another defining factor - Hero Skills.
 Every hero has 4 skills.
 They have 3 main skills that can be leveled up every other level to a max rank of level 4 and an ultimate that can be obtained first at level 6, then 11 and a final upgrade at 16.
 The rest of the heroes points can be spent on an attribute boost, gaining an addition 2 of each stat per level until they hit the hero level cap.

-Andromeda, Artilleri, Blitz, Emerald Warden, Draconis, Engineer, Magebane, Master at Arms, Monkey King, Moon Queen, Night Hound, Nomad, Scout, Silhouette, Swiftblade, Valkyrie, Wildsoul, Zephyr.
+Andromeda, Artilleri, Blitz, Emerald Warden, Draconis, Engineer, Magebane, Master of Arms, Monkey King, Moon Queen, Night Hound, Nomad, Scout, Silhouette, Sir Benzington, Swiftblade, Valkyrie, Wildsoul, Zephyr.

-Armadon, Berzerker, Behemoth, Bramble, Drunken Master, Flux, Hammerstorm, Jeraziah, Keeper of the Forest, Legionnaire, Midas, Pandamonium, Pebbles, Predator, Rally, Rampage, Solstice, The Gladiator, Tundra.
+Armadon, Berzerker, Behemoth, Bramble, Drunken Master, Flux, Hammerstorm, Jeraziah, Keeper of the Forest, Legionnaire, Midas, Pandamonium, Pebbles, Predator, Prisoner 945, Rally, Rampage, Salomon, Solstice, The Gladiator, Tundra.

 Accursed, Amun-ra, Balphagore, Cthulhuphant, Deadwood, Devourer, Electrician, Gauntlet, Kraken, Lodestone, Lord Salforis, Magmus, Maliken, Moraxus, Pestilence, Pharaoh, Ravenor, War Beast.